 Disadvantage – Freelancing is short-term and no passive earning source

 You work and you get paid.
 Just like you are working for a company.
 If you can’t give results your boss terminates you, just like that in freelancing your client discontinues your services.
-You may get many projects line up but the money you are making if depends on the amount of work you do.
+You may get many projects to line up but the money you are making depends on the amount of work you do.

 Advantage – You get money whenever you need it

-Contradictory to above statement and the flip side of the coin is, you get money whenever you need it.
+Contradictory to the above statement and the flip side of the coin is, you get money whenever you need it.
 For example, you need $100.
 You just need to write 10 articles for $10 or you can write a single article for $100.